MaterializeInc/materialize/doc/user/content/quickstarts/apps.md

 ### Create the sources

 Materialize provides public Kafka topics and a Confluent Schema Registry for its users.
-The Kafka topics contain data from a fictional eCommerce and receive updates every second.
-You will use the data in them to build the analytics for the dashboard.
+The Kafka topics contain data from a fictional eCommerce website and receive updates every second.
+You will use this sample data to feed an embedded analytics dashboard.

 1. In your `psql` terminal, create a new schema: